sonic2kk/steamtinkerlaunch/README.md

 <img align="left" width="64" height="64" src="https://github.com/frostworx/repo-assets/blob/master/pics/steamtinkerlaunch-logo_64px.png" alt="**SteamTinkerLaunch** is a Linux wrapper tool for use with the Steam client">

 **Steam Tinker Launch** is a versatile Linux wrapper tool for use with the Steam client which allows for easy graphical configuration of game tools, such as [GameScope](https://github.com/frostworx/steamtinkerlaunch/wiki/GameScope), [MangoHud](https://github.com/frostworx/steamtinkerlaunch/wiki/MangoHud), [modding tools](https://github.com/frostworx/steamtinkerlaunch/wiki/Modding) and a bunch more.
-It supports both games using Proton and native Linux games.
+It supports both games using Proton and native Linux games, and works on both X11 and Wayland.

 As described by _/u/TaylorRoyal23_ on [r/linux_gaming](https://www.reddit.com/r/linux_gaming/comments/ud58i2/comment/i6i3yf9/?utm_source=share&utm_medium=web2x&context=3):